indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 All of them would receive a high ranking in [the commit messages hall of shame](http://www.codelord.net/2015/03/16/bad-commit-messages-hall-of-shame/ "Bad Commit Messages Hall of Shame").
 They're vague and don't say anything about why the particular change was introduced.
 Looking at them now, they're almost as good as having no commit messages at all.
-Let's turn our attention to what to look for in a good commit message.
+To understand what's wrong, let's turn our attention to what to look for in a good commit message.

 ## The story of a good commit message